eziotamburini/ef-themes-vscode-fixed/README.md

 # Ef-Themes for VSCode Fixed

-This repository contains a curated and standardized version of the [ef-themes-vscode](https://github.com/anhsirk0/ef-themes-vscode) collection.
-It also adds missing themes.
+This repository contains a fixed version of the [ef-themes-vscode](https://github.com/anhsirk0/ef-themes-vscode) collection.

 All original themes are credited to [anhsirk0](https://github.com/anhsirk0) and the original author of the [ef-themes for Emacs](https://protesilaos.com/emacs/ef-themes/).
-This version reorganizes and enhances the themes to provide a consistent structure and modern format for personal and community use.
+This version enhances the themes to provide a address some issues from the old as well as adding some themes that were missing from the original collection.

 ## Installation